How to create a project on My DataLake Services

 Wait until your request receives approval from the Acceptance Board.

 Click on Project requests to see the request in the list of requests.
 At first, it will be in the state of Pending.
-Click on Details to see the current state of data entry:

 How to delete the request